 This drug can be used in several ways: the intake is mainly via snorting, injecting, or smoking.
 A person can become addicted to this drug within a week of using it, making it difficult for the individual to stop.
 It’s addictive because the drug enters the brain rapidly, and the rush is accompanied by dry mouth, warm flushing of the skin, and heavy flushing of the skin, which may be accompanied by severe itching, nausea, and vomiting.

 Oxycodone significantly affects the brain’s pleasure center.
 It was theorized that people who struggle with oxycodone abuse may have a deficiency of these pleasure chemicals and, as a result, may self-medicate the symptoms of the deficiency with oxycodone.
 Behavioral symptoms of this drug abuse include visiting multiple doctors for its prescription, disorganized thoughts, and decreased ability to maintain attention.

 Opioid addiction treatment

-Methadone maintenance treatment is one of the options for opioid addiction treatment.
+Methadone maintenance treatment is one of the options used by trusted rehabs for addiction treatment for opioid addiction treatment.
 In this treatment program, methadone is prescribed for long-term as an alternative to the opioid on which the patient has been dependent for long.
 Methadone itself is a long-acting opioid that addresses the treatment of opioid addiction.

 Another option is buprenorphine treatment.
 This option, unlike methadone, does not require patients to undergo a specific program.
 There are long waiting lists for methadone programs in most cases, so addicted people may not always be able to benefit from them when it matters the most.
 But buprenorphine treatment requires visits to the doctor’s office, so it is a more convenient treatment option overall to overcome opioid drug addiction.
 Not only it can suppress symptoms of opioid withdrawal, but also reduce cravings for the drug.